WebGuysTestOrg/-WebGuys-SOEN341_Project_W25-/README.md

     * Topic-Specific Text Channels: Users can join and  participate in discussions in categorized public channels.
     * Direct Messaging: Private one-on-one conversations with message privacy.
     * Role-Based User Management:
-        *-Admins: Can create/delete channels and moderate discussions.
+        * Admins: Can create/delete channels and moderate discussions.
-        *-Members: Can send and view messages within assigned channels.
+        * Members: Can send and view messages within assigned channels.

 As the project progresses, additional functionalities will be proposed and integrated.